 To release as much energy as one gets from the fission of one kilogram of U-235, one would have to burn 2.7 million kilograms of coal!
 The International Atomic Energy Agency currently reports a total of 441 fission power reactors in operation around the world, cumulatively producing nearly 400 billion watts (or 400 GW) of power, with another 53 power reactors currently under construction.
 Nuclear power plants produce roughly 10% of the world’s electricity.
 In addition, there are more than 800 fission reactors worldwide that are used for scientific research rather than power generation.
 The power reactors come in several different versions, but we can illustrate the basic principles of operation by describing the most common type, the pressurized water reactor (PWR).

 Figure III.2 illustrates the basic elements in the core of a PWR.
 The fission fuel is contained in a set of typically vertical fuel rods.
-The fuel itself generally comprises ceramic pellets of uranium oxide, enriched to increase the abundance of the isotope U-235 from its natural value of 0.7% in mined uranium up to as much as 5% (so called low-enriched uranium).
+The fuel itself generally comprises ceramic pellets of uranium oxide, enriched to increase the abundance of the isotope U-235 from its natural value of 0.7% in mined uranium up to as much as 5% (so called low-enriched uranium, whose enrichment is too low to produce a nuclear explosion).
 The pellets, which typically have sizes comparable to a sugar cube, are packed in long tubes constructed from a zirconium alloy that is corrosion-resistant and absorbs very few of the neutrons produced in the fission reactions.
 A PWR producing output electrical power of 1 gigawatt might contain 51,000 fuel rods with over 18 million uranium oxide pellets inside them, providing nearly 500 kilograms of uranium.

 The fission chain reaction is typically launched by neutrons emitted from a radioactive source that contains beryllium in combination with a heavy radioactive nucleus, such as radium or polonium.
 When the heavy nucleus decays, it emits a helium-4 nucleus (or alpha particle), which combines with a beryllium nucleus to produce carbon-12 plus a neutron.
 But once the chain reaction has been initiated, the important tasks are controlling it, removing the enormous heat generated in the vicinity of the fuel rods, and converting that heat efficiently to electric power.
 The water in a PWR plays an essential role in all of these tasks.